How do I get there?

 What is NOT included in the price?

-Your retreat fee covers everything from the moment you land in Ecuador, except; airfare to and from Quito, Ecuador, alcoholic beverages, gifts, or other personal expenses.
+Your retreat fee covers everything from 6 p.m.
+Saturday the day of arrival until noon on the day of departure.
+Alcoholic beverages, gifts, or other personal expenses are not included in the price.
 You are also encouraged to purchase your own trip insurance at www.insuremytrip.com.

 What clothing should I bring?

 The weather will vary.
-Quito and Otavalo have temps that are cooler at night and can get down into the 50’s because of the higher altitude ((8,500 to 9,200 feet).
+Quito and Otavalo have temps that are cooler at night and can get down into the low 50’s because of the higher altitude ((8,500 to 9,200 feet).
+No one believes it, but it can get chilly!!
+Please pack a jacket!
 During the day it is in the 70’s.
 Dress in layers.
 Dress casual.
 Bring a rain jacket and hiking shoes or boots.

 What else should I bring?